Hacking on PulsePins

 Without hardware

-You can still do useful work without a board.
+Useful work is possible without a board.

 The most accessible areas are: